- 488,709 hits

 This is a question that many people miss but it’s becoming more important as we all live longer with cancer Again, this may not be possible to answer immediately but perhaps this question could be reserved once you know which treatment(s) you will be receiving.
 All treatment comes with side effects and can last for some time or even present with late effects after some years.
 The ‘consequences’ of cancer treatment need to be factored in earlier so that the necessary knowledge and support can be put in place.
 See also Unmet Needs for NET Patients

 I suspect others will have suggestions for this list so feel free to submit these to me.
 I quite often refresh my posts over time.

 Thanks for reading

-There’s a lot of inaccurate information out there …….
+There’s a lot of inaccurate and out of date information out there …….

 Myth 2: Neuroendocrine Tumours is a terminal condition

 Not true.
-By any definition of the word terminal in a medical diagnostic context, most NET patients have a good prognostic outlook, even those with metastatic and incurable disease.
+By any definition of the word terminal in a medical diagnostic context, most NET patients have a good prognostic outlook, even those with metastatic and incurable variants of the disease.
 Read more here.

 Myth 3: Carcinoid is another word for Neuroendocrine Tumours

 Not true.
 Carcinoid is a very old term and was phased out years ago.
 Carcinoid is not mentioned in the latest WHO Classification schemes for Neuroendocrine Neoplasms (a term covering Neuroendocrine Tumours and Neuroendocrine Carcinoma).
 Use of the following terms is bizarre, moreover they are incorrect terms:

 “Carcinoid and Neuroendocrine”,